TYPO3-Initiatives/graphql/README.md

 # GraphQL

-This extension provides read API on managed tables of TYPO3 CMS through GraphQL.
+This extension integrates GraphQL into TYPO3 CMS.

 *This implementation is a proof-of-concept prototype and thus experimental development.
 Since not all planned features are implemented, this extension should not be used for production sites.*

+Currently it provides read an API for managed tables.
 For more information about the planned features see the [draft](https://docs.google.com/document/d/1M-V9H9W_tmWZI-Be9Zo5xTZUMgwJk2dMUxOFw-waO04/).

 ## Installation